Ensono/PlatformEngineerTest-Azure/README.md

 ## Objectives

- 1. Provision two Azure Web Apps and a Traffic Manager namespace using an ARM template.
+ 1. Provision two Azure WebApps and a Traffic Manager namespace using an ARM template.

+  a.
+The Azure WebApps must be in two different regions.

+  b.
+The Traffic Manager namespace should provide *performance* traffic management across both Azure Regions.

  2. Publish [a Web Deploy Package][package] to both the Azure Web Apps.

  3. Using PowerShell, automate the above.

+## Platform Architecture

+ ![Architecture Diagram of Proposed Solution][diagram]

 ## Results